Few answers to US-Russia riddle after Paris crisis talks – DW – 02/18/2025

 No NATO member — not even the US — spends more of its GDP on defense than Poland, and Prime Minister Donald Tusk said Monday that a "new phase" in Europe's "friendship" with the US had shifted dynamics.

-European countries have been beefing up military spends since February 2022, but the sense that Washington is no longer a reliable partner is now spurring on a bigger reckoning.
+European countries have been beefing up military budgets since February 2022, but the sense that Washington is no longer a reliable partner is now spurring on a bigger reckoning.

 "There was agreement, unanimity, that an increase — a significant increase — in defense spending was something absolutely necessary," Tusk told journalists in Paris.